expo/expo/docs/versions/unversioned/guides/detach.md

 they try to use features that depend on those changes.

 If you decide to distribute your app as an `ipa` or `apk`, it will automatically hit your app's published URL instead of your development XDE url.
-You can examine this configuration in the contents of `EXShell.plist` (iOS) or `MainActivity.java` (Android).
+Read [advanced details about your app's JS url](advanced-expokit-topics.html#configuring-the-js-url).

-Before taking your app all the way to production, it's a good idea to glance over the [Advanced ExpoKit Topics](advanced-expokit-topics.html) guide.
+In general, before taking your app all the way to production, it's a good idea to glance over the [Advanced ExpoKit Topics](advanced-expokit-topics.html) guide.